 You’ll want to bring your audio system into the digital age to create the right atmosphere for your families.
 It’s not funeral home decor per se, but the setting the mood with ambient music or gentle noises will help bring a sense of peace and comfort to your place of business and work.

-Or you can go with one or more portable speakers, like the Cambridge SoundWorks Oontz Angle 3, pictured above.
+Go with one or more portable speakers, like the Cambridge SoundWorks Oontz Angle 3, pictured above.
 With great sound and a price point anyone can afford, you can get several and place them throughout your funeral home or move them as needed.

 11. ADD A WATER FOUNTAIN